smileyborg/UIView-AutoLayout/README.md

 2. Run `pod install` from Terminal.
 3. Open your app's `.xcworkspace` file to launch Xcode and start joyfully creating constraints in code!

+**Releases**
+Releases are tagged in the git commit history using [semantic versioning](http://semver.org).
+Check out the [release notes for each version](https://github.com/smileyborg/UIView-AutoLayout/wiki/Release-Notes) on the wiki for this project.

 Example Usage
 -------------